Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Introduction

 \section{Introduction}

-Electroencephalography (EEG) is a widely used technique for detecting brain activity, capturing electrical signals from various brain regions through electrodes.
+Electroencephalography (EEG) is a widely used method for measuring brain activity, capturing electrical signals from various brain regions through electrodes.
 While other imaging methods, such as functional MRI (fMRI), offer complementary insights into brain function, EEG uniquely provides direct and real-time access to brain dynamics.
-These signals reveal information related to functions such as consciousness, cognition, and motor activity, with applications spanning healthcare fields, including diagnosing mental disorders and brain-computer interfaces (BCIs).
-As such, developing a foundational model for analyzing EEG data across diverse downstream tasks is essential in this domain.
+These signals reveal information related to functions such as consciousness, cognition, and motor activity, with applications spanning the healthcare field, including the diagnosis of mental disorders and the development of brain–computer interfaces (BCIs).

-In recent years, with the development of large-scale neural network models such as LLMs, many foundation models processing time series data have been proposed, including Transformer-based models.
+As such, developing a foundation model for analyzing EEG data across diverse downstream tasks is essential in this domain.
+In recent years, with the development of large-scale neural network models such as LLMs, many foundation models for time series data have been proposed, including Transformer-based models.
 Methods for applying these foundation models to EEG signals have also been proposed \cite{bendr,brainbert}.

-However, there are several technical challenges in learning EEG representations using fusion models that combine multiple components: (1) Unaffordable computational cost: As the number of parameters for fine-tuning in each downstream task increases, the computational resources for downstream tasks become more significant.
+However, there are several technical challenges in learning EEG representations: (1) Prohibitively large computational cost: As the number of parameters for fine-tuning in each downstream task increases, the computational resources for downstream tasks become more significant.
 (2) Insufficient training data: The available labeled EEG data sets are limited for many downstream tasks particularly in the healthcare domain due to the considerable effort required for data acquisition, measurement, and labeling by doctors.
-If fine-tuning is performed with insufficient datasets, problems such as overfitting may arise, which prevents the required accuracy from being achieved in the downstream task.
+If fine-tuning is performed with a limited dataset, problems such as overfitting may arise, preventing the model from achieving sufficient accuracy in the downstream task.
 In particular, the demand for predictions is increasing in healthcare-related domains that predict neurological disorders and other abnormalities.
-Still, due to issues such as patient privacy, publicly available data is limited.
+However, due to issues such as patient privacy, publicly available data is limited.